1. Introduction

 -

 Let function be the result of dereferencing the dashed function’s name as a tree-scoped reference.
-If no such name exists, return failure.
+If no such name exists, return the guaranteed-invalid value.

 -